Recently our company site, codebrahma.com dropped 30% of hits suddenly in a short interval of time.

 The contents of the file looked like this

 We removed this file and updated WordPress config and restarted apache.
-Then issue stopped occurring.
+Then the issue stopped occurring.

 - The above issue had occurred because the old machine in which our site was deployed was vulnerable to hack.
 It has SSH password authentication enabled.
 The SSH password was not so much strong.